Keyfactor/hydrantid-cagateway/README.md

 ---

-## HydrantId AnyGateway Specific Configuration
+## HID Global PKIaaS AnyGateway Specific Configuration
 It is important to note that importing the HydrantId configuration into the CA Gateway after installing the binaries must be completed.
 Additionally, the CA Gateway service must be running in order to succesfully import the configuation.
 When the CA Gateway service starts it will attempt to validate the connection information to the CA.  Without the imported configuration, the service will fail to start.